Electric Shock

 Number of deaths

-There were 345 deaths registered in England between 2001 to 2017 where the underlying cause was exposure to electric current.
+ONS data for 2001–2017 shows there were 345 deaths registered in England where the underlying cause was exposure to electric current.